America’s Amazing Ghost Town

 I nodded my head then noticed a water pipe and its valve sticking out through the brittle sage and for some reason felt compelled to take a picture.

 “A young boy, playing with matches, began a stable fire.
 The flames jumped easily from place to place.
-In the chaos, the fire fighters found a valve had frozen and there was no water to be had.
-Miraculously, they managed to save the firehouse.”
+In the chaos.

-“The bell rang and rang,” said Lottie, “but there was no water for the hoses.”
+“The the fire bell bell rang and rang,” said Lottie, “but there was no water for the hoses.”

 I thanked Lottie for the tour she gave me, and asked her if she wanted me to walk her back to her grave.